Torrmai/deep_learning-final/README.md

 - extract it in the same directory of the notebook
 - launch jupyter notebook in the same directory

+## GAN anime facegen.ipynb doesn't work so use the gan.ipynb instead

 enjoy to use these codes freely :)